Moles and Molar Mass: The Superpower for Counting in the Microscopic World - AP Chemistry Complete Notes

 1. Can moles be used for units other than atoms and molecules?

-Yes!
+Absolutely!
 Moles can be used for any collection of particles.
-For example, we can talk about moles of electrons or photons.
-However, the concept of molar mass is specific to atoms and molecules.
+For example, we can talk about moles of electrons or photons. but, the concept of molar mass is particular to molecules and atoms.

 1. What are the limitations of using the ideal gas law with molar mass?

-The ideal gas law assumes perfect gas behavior, which isn’t entirely true for real gases.
+The ideal gas law presumes perfect gas behavior, which is not totally true for real gases.
 Molar mass works well for ideal gases at low pressures and high temperatures.
 For real gases at high pressures or low temperatures, deviations from ideal behavior need to be considered.

 1. How do moles relate to concentrations like parts per million (ppm)?